section-engineering-education/engineering-education/content/articles/track-users-using-google-analytics/index.md

 The internal site reveals what potential customers are looking for after arriving on your website.
 It also reveals the area of growth opportunity by uncovering the situations where certain situations may be unclear or lacking on your site.

 Thankfully, Google Analytics allows you to track the internal site searches with a bit of customization.
-With this internal site search feature, you can have better insights into what people are searching for on your website.
+With this internal site search feature, you can better understand what people are searching for on your website.

 #### To understand why visitors are bouncing off your website
 Bounce rate is one of the most important metrics, which refers to the percentage of visitors who leave your website after visiting only one page.
 Moreover, it is extremely important to reduce this rate as much as possible.

-Many businesses witness huge traffic but not sufficient conversions, which means that visitors are coming to your website but are not finding what they are looking for.
+Many businesses witness huge traffic but insufficient conversions, which means that visitors are coming to your website but are not finding what they are looking for.
 This leads to a high bounce rate.

 A high bounce rate calls for immediate action to identify the reason behind it.
 However, Google Analytics provides a detailed report of the pages experiencing a high bounce rate.
 For example, the reason for a high bounce rate could be that your website is not optimized properly, or maybe your landing page is not attractive enough for them to sign up.